Sjors/nado-book/taproot/activation.md

 ![BIP 8 flow.
 Full specification and image source: <https://github.com/bitcoin/bips/blob/master/bip-0008.mediawiki>](taproot/bip8.svg)

-In rethinking how activation should work, they took a proposal, BIP 8,^[<https://github.com/bitcoin/bips/blob/master/bip-0008.mediawiki>] which was a flag date proposal, and revamped it.
+In rethinking how activation should work, BIP 8^[<https://github.com/bitcoin/bips/blob/master/bip-0008.mediawiki>] proponents came out with a flag date proposal and revamped it.
 The new idea was to have a combination of a flag date and what was proposed in BIP 9: Signaling still exists, with some tweaks, but there's also a built-in option for having a flag date.

 With this option, a flag date is a one-way mechanism.
 In other words, you could propose a new soft fork and not set a flag date, and then later on set a flag date.
 But you can't propose a flag date and then unset it.